jackpal/jackpal.github.io/_posts/2022-02-13-Tailscale_and_Tablo.md

 <!--more-->

-If, like me, you've been following the Tailscale company, you probably expected me to report that it took only a few minutes to set up Tailscale, and that everything went super smoothly.
+If, like me, you've been [following the Tailscale company on Twitter](https://twitter.com/tailscale), you probably expected me to report that it took only a few minutes to set up Tailscale, and that everything went super smoothly.
 Unfortunately, while everything worked out fine in the end, it took longer than the typical Tailscale success story.

 The initial Tailscale enrollment went super smoothly, as everyone reports.
-But I soon identified an issue: The Tablo does not allow for third party software installation.
+But I soon identified an issue: The Tablo DVR does not allow for third party software installation.
 Therefore, in order to give my son access to it, I would need to configure a Tailscale [subnet router](https://tailscale.com/kb/1019/subnets).
-And currently that feature only works on Linux.
+And currently that feature only works on a Linux host.

-I don't currently run any Linux devices.
+I don't currently run any Linux devices that are capable of installing Tailscale.
 But I do have a Windows PC.

-I decided to temporarily repurpose the Windows PC into a Linux box.
+I decided to temporarily (just for the Superbowl) repurpose the Windows PC into a Linux box.

-(These day's I'm more comfortable with Mac / Linux than with Windows, so the following uses the Mac for several steps where other people would probably use Windows.)
+These day's I'm more comfortable with Mac / Linux than with Windows, so the following uses the Mac for several steps where other people would probably use Windows.

 To create a temporary Linux Tailscale subnet router, I did the following: